dmopalmer/python-cine/README.md

 This branch of cbenhagen/python-cine is completely reworked to be a pims object.

-Unfortunately, the two projects have incompatible licesnes, and so this branch may not be redistributed.
+Unfortunately, the two projects have incompatible licenses, and so this branch may not be redistributed.

+There is a cine reader already in PIMS which may suit most purposes.

 Reading Vision Research cine files with python